MMIV-ML/fastMONAI/research/endometrial_cancer/README.md

 # Endometrial cancer segmentation
-The primary objective of this repository is to reproduce the results reported in [Automated segmentation of endometrial cancer on MR images using deep learning](https://link.springer.com/content/pdf/10.1038/s41598-020-80068-9.pdf)-
+The primary objective of this repository is to reproduce the results reported in [Automated segmentation of endometrial cancer on MR images using deep learning](https://link.springer.com/content/pdf/10.1038/s41598-020-80068-9.pdf).
+In addition, we have looked at improving the segmentation performance using multi-sequence MR images (T2w, VIBE, and ADC) as reported in the study [Automatic segmentation of uterine endometrial cancer on multi-sequence MRI using a convolutional neural network](https://www.nature.com/articles/s41598-021-93792-7).

 The trained weights and exported learner are available on [HugginFace](https://huggingface.co/skaliy/endometrial_cancer_segmentation).

 ## How to use
 1. Clone this repository.
 2. Install fastMONAI by following the instructions provided [here](https://github.com/MMIV-ML/fastMONAI/tree/master).
-3. (<b>Optional</b>) Run the `01_ec_training.ipynb` notebook to train your own model.
+3. (<b>Optional</b>) Run the `01_ec_training.ipynb` `03_ec_training-multi.ipynb` notebook to train your own model.
-4. Run the `02-ec-inference.ipynb` or `inference_script.py` to perform inference with the trained model.
+4. Run the 02-ec-inference.ipynb or inference_script.py to perform inference with the trained model for VIBE images.
+5. Run the 04-ec-inference-multi.ipynb to perform inference with the trained model for T2w, VIBE, and ADC images.

 If you choose to use `inference_script.py`, please follow these steps:

 - Make the script executable using the following command in the terminal: `chmod +x inference_script.py`